laminsowe123/laminsowe123.github.io-/docs/planning.md

 In the modern world, being able to access clean and easy to find public toilet can be a burden upon hikers and even local residents.
 Not being able to have these platforms to make public toilets easy to find can result in distress, difficulty and even health hazards.

 ### Business benefits
+We intend to bring a range of benefits that would lead to the success of our project.
+These are some of the benefits that our business can bring

 1. Easy to find public toilets - The project can draw and keep people by providing an easy-to-use method for finding nearby public restrooms.

 2. user engagement- Increasing platform usage and user loyalty through improved user engagement can lead to  growth and the attraction of new customers.